rcl-common/docs/authorization/sign-in-accounts.md

 ![image](../images/authorization_signin/arm-consent-error.PNG)

-# Associating a Work or School Account with a Subscription
+# Associating a Work or School Account with a RCL Subscription

-If you subscribed to RCL with an MSA account, you must associate the subscription with an AAD Work or School account to manage Azure resources in RCL apps.
+If you subscribed to an RCL app with an MSA account, you must associate the subscription with an AAD Work or School account to manage Azure resources in the RCL app.

 This will allow you to login to your subscription with the AAD Work or School account.